fangkehou-team/sym-mtr-jcm-pids/README_en.md

 ## LICENSE

-This project, except for the Shenyang Metro logo file (assets/jsblock/custom_directory/sym_logo.png) and the FZCQJW.ttf font file (PIDS_image/FZCQJW.ttf), should comply with the Attribution-NonCommercial-ShareAlike 4.0 International license.
+This project, except for the Shenyang Metro logo file (`assets/jsblock/custom_directory/sym_logo.png`), the FZCQJW.ttf font file (`PIDS_image/FZCQJW.ttf`), and the Shenyang Metro video (files in `assets/jsblock/custom_directory/sym_pids/sym_video`), should comply with the `CC BY-NC-SA 4.0 International` license.
 For the copyright of the aforementioned files, please contact the respective copyright holders.

 [LICENSE file](LICENSE)